cambridge-cares/TheWorldAvatar/web/twa-vis-platform/README.md

 This deployment section is for a standalone Docker container:

 1. Create files within this directory (containing the docker configurations) for `mapbox_username` and `mapbox_api_key` according to your [Mapbox](https://www.mapbox.com/) credentials.
 This will be passed as Docker secrets when the container is started.
 2. Set up the custom [configuration files](./doc/config.md) in the `code/public` directory.
-Create the `public` directory if it is not there.If you wish to use other file paths, please update the `volumes` value in `docker-compose.yml` accordingly.
+If you wish to use other file paths, please update the `volumes` value in `docker-compose.yml` accordingly.
-3. Set up the [authorisation server](#4-authorisation) and update the relevant environment variables at `docker-compose.yml` if required.
+3. Set up the [authorisation server](#4-authorisation) and update the relevant environment variables in `docker-compose.yml` if required.
 4. Start the container by running the command `docker compose up -d`.
-The container will be running on your local machine at `localhost:80`.
+The container will be running on the host machine (whichever the command was run from) at port `80`.

 ### 3.2 Stack Deployment